“Conversion of Visitor to Client is biggest thing ever, and it’s only done by (WPLT) Website Page Load Time.” – Tabassum

 It is an average amount of time to load your website & show on screen.
+Sometimes cheap unlimited ssd web hosting services are also responsible for your page load time.
 It is calculated from starting (when you tick or click on a page link or type in a Web address) to completion (when the page is entirely loaded in the browser).

 A one-second holds up in website page load time yields: